Warfaze: 1984–Now

 At the time, Warfaze was mostly a cover band, covering bands such as Deep Purple, Whitesnake, Dokken, Iron Maiden or Guns N' Roses.
 However, inspired by Maqsud, former vocalist of Feedback, the band performed their own Bangla songs at a concert arranged by BAMBA at the University of Dhaka on 26 April 1992.
 The band at first decided to make a mixed album, but as it turned out Warfaze had enough songs to be able to release a solo album.
 The band went on to release their self-titled album, Warfaze, on 21 June 1991.
 The album featured songs like "Boshe Achi Eka" and "Ekti Chele".
-At the time, Bangladeshi music listeners were still new to metal and any lyrics other than those inspired by romanticism or patriotism were rare which we say pram they wanted the change Bangladeshi music.....
+At the time, Bangladeshi music listeners were still new to metal and any lyrics other than those inspired by romanticism or patriotism were rare.
 It took several months for the album to gain popularity but it later succeeded.

 The album was followed up by a concert on 7 January 1992 at RAOWA Club.
 The next album, Obak Bhalobasha, was released by Sargam in 1994.
 Warfaze's sound was developed in this album, featuring songs with heavier tones.

 "Obak Bhalobasha," the title track from the album was a big hit.
 This song was composed with soft melodic structures in a progressive way and is one of the earliest progressive rock songs in the history of Bangladesh.
 It was sung by Babna Karim (Warfaze's bassist), instead of their lead singer, Sunjoy.
 "Obak Bhalobasha" is one of the fewest hit songs recorded by the band which weren't sung by their lead singers.
 It is also one of the longest tracks recorded by Warfaze, spanning 8 minutes and 37 seconds.
 The song later got re-released on season 3 episode 3 of Coke Studio Bangla as part of Warfaze's Ruby Jubilee in 2024.